HiMinds/himinds-iot-project-embedded-esp32-mongoose-os-vscode-setup/README.md

 time mos build --local --arch esp32
 ```

 When you build it locally a directory called /deps is created and source code to all your dependencies are downloaded locally.
+This makes it easier for IntelliSense.

 When working with the JavaScript file you can easily copy the file to the target.
 Enter the fs folder and do the following: